nelsonroque/cascadelab_ema_cog_workshops/README.md

-# Digital Health: Assessment to Analysis Workshop
+# Digital Health Methods Workshop: From Assessment to Analysis
 Hosted by the CASCADE Lab

 ## A 3-day Workshop

   - ***Author:*** Nelson Roque, PhD